Mueang Chaliang: Early Tai city-state

-The Chinese term San-lo 三濼 mentioned in Lingwai Daida in 1178, which Lawrence P. Briggs speculated to have been an early Chinese attempt to transcribe the name of the country or the people of the upper and central Menam, was probably Chaliang.
+The name San-lo (三濼), which appears in the Lingwai Daida of 1178, and which Lawrence P. Briggs took for an early Chinese rendering of the name of the country or people of the upper and central Menam, was probably Chaliang.
 The Chinese were soon to call the region Xiān (暹) and Xiānluó (暹羅) in the 13th century.
-The timeframe mentioned in Chinese writings conforms to various archeological findings, which show that the region was occupied since the prehistoric period and continued until the Dvaravati period when the region was influenced by the Lavo Kingdom.
+The Chinese dates agree with the archaeology, which shows continuous occupation from the prehistoric period into the Dvaravati period, when the region fell under Lavo influence.

-To the southeast, Lavo's Lavapura faced several circumstances, such as the conquest of Lavo by Tambralinga in 927/928 and the 9-year-long Angkorian civil wars, which led to the destruction of Lavapura by the Angkorian king Suryavarman I in 1002.
-These were potentially the reasons for Lavo's decrease in influence over northern polities, which included Chaliang and Sukhothai, in the mid-10th century.
+To the southeast, Lavo's Lavapura met a succession of reverses, among them conquest by Tambralinga in 927/928 and nine years of Angkorian civil war, ending in the sack of Lavapura by Suryavarman I in 1002.
+These may account for the decline of Lavo's hold over the northern polities, Chaliang and Sukhothai among them.